Bowland Forest Gliding Club: Phase 2

-During the Second World War Williams Aked's son, Jack, commanded Air Training Corps (ATC) glider training courses at No.181 Gliding School, first at Blackpool's Stanley Park Aerodrome, and later at Warton Aerodrome, from 1942 to 48.
+During the Second World War William Aked's son, Jack, commanded Air Training Corps (ATC) glider training courses at No.181 Gliding School, first at Blackpool's Stanley Park Aerodrome, and later at Warton Aerodrome, from 1942 to 48.

 After the war gliding clubs were being formed again, and with the support of local ATC staff, Jack registered the Blackpool and Fylde Gliding Club with himself as proprietor, licensee and chief flying instructor.
 He leased a building at Blackpool (Squires Gate) Airport and turned it into a social club named The Kite.
-This was very popular with the social members who wanted to avoid the hoards of holiday-makers, and produced a profit with which to pay for the gliding activities.
+This was very popular with the social members who wanted to avoid the hordes of holiday-makers, and produced a profit with which to pay for the gliding activities.

 An old Hawkridge Dagling glider was acquired in 1951, registered BGA 493, suitable only for being dragged along the ground by a car while the student pilot practised keeping the wings level.
 In 1952 a Martin Hearn-built Slingsby T.7 Cadet, BGA 496, was purchased, and limited hops along the runway could be made.
 A Wild barrage balloon launching winch, along with a Standard Beaverette as its tow truck, were bought in 1953 so that tow cables could be released in flight and circuits flown, lasting from 2½ to 7 minutes.

 By now a two-seat trainer was needed so that proper training could be undertaken, and in 1954 Slingsby T.21B BGA 711 was bought.
 Soaring (climbing in rising air after cable release) was a rare possibility at Blackpool, but occasional thermals did occur. particularly over the town, in summer.
 In the mid to late 1950s the airport became busier and falling launch wires were a serious hazard.
 Increasing numbers of lights, signs and equipment on poles appeared, and it was time to look for a new airfield.